MellieDee/Horiseon/README.md

 ***

-The purpose is to refactor code for Horiseon marketing department.
+The purpose is to refactor code for Horiseon website as requested by the marketing department to improve accessibiility and optimize for search engines.
 Initial accessiblity standards and basic SEO optimization criteria as detailed below were provided.

 ## Refactor Criteria